-Secure Return or Disposal
+3.13.5 Secure Return or Disposal

-CCN does not require procedures for secure return or disposal of personal health information after it has been disclosed to a third party for research purposes for the reasons set out above.
+CorHealth does not require procedures for secure return or disposal of personal health information after it has been disclosed to a third-party for research purposes for the reasons set out above.

-Documentation Related to Approved Disclosures of Personal Health Information
+3.13.6 Documentation Related to Approved Disclosures of Personal Health Information

-CCN does not require procedures for documenting disclosures of personal health information for research purposes for the reasons set out above.
+CorHealth does not require procedures for documenting disclosures of personal health information for research purposes for the reasons set out above.

-Where the Disclosure of Personal Health Information is not Permitted for Research
+3.13.7 Where the Disclosure of Personal Health Information is not Permitted for Research

-As previously described, under no circumstances does CCN permit the disclosure of personal health information for research purposes.
-This restriction is set out in CCN's policy entitled "Limiting Use, Disclosure, and Retention of Personal Health Information".
-As set out in the policy "Disclosure of Aggregate and/or De-identified Health Information to Researchers", if certain conditions have been fulfilled, CCN may disclose de-identified and/or aggregate data to researchers.
+As previously described, under no circumstances does CorHealth permit the disclosure of personal health information for research purposes, except to ICES, with which CorHealth has executed a data sharing agreement.
+This restriction is set out in CorHealth's policy, "Limiting Use, Disclosure, and Retention of Personal Health Information".
+As set out in the policy, "Disclosure of Aggregate and/or De-identified Health Information to Researchers", if certain conditions have been fulfilled, CorHealth may disclose de-identified and/or aggregate data to researchers.

-Review and Approval Process
+3.13.8 Review and Approval Process

-The policy "Disclosure of Aggregate and/or De-identified Health Information to Researchers" sets out the procedures for the review and approval process for researchers requesting access to de-identified and/or aggregate data.
-Requests for de-identified and/or aggregate data are reviewed by the Research and Publications Committee, a body composed of medical researchers and hospital administrators who ensure that agreements are in place requiring researchers to use data received from CCN in a secure and ethical manner.
-Researchers who request de-identified and/or aggregate data must be affiliated with an established research institution, a national or provincial association representing cardiovascular services or a funder or related organization (Ministry of Health and Long-Term Care, etc.).
+The policy, "Disclosure of Aggregate and/or De-identified Health Information to Researchers" sets out the procedures for the review and approval process for researchers requesting access to de-identified and/or aggregate data.
+Requests for de-identified and/or aggregate data are reviewed by the Research and Publications Committee, a body composed of medical researchers and hospital administrators who ensure that agreements are in place requiring researchers to use data received from CorHealth in a secure and ethical manner.
+Researchers who request de-identified and/or aggregate data must be affiliated with an established research institution, a national or provincial association representing cardiovascular services, or a funder or related organization (e.g., MOH).
 In addition, researchers using data for PhD theses, research supported by a grant, or research to be submitted to a peer-reviewed journal may be eligible to receive de-identified and/or aggregate data.
-Researchers who do not fall under any of these categories may still be granted access to data if the researcher can provide a compelling argument to the Research Publications Committee.
-CCN has only ever provided de-identified and/or aggregate data to researchers affiliated with ICES.
+Researchers who do not fall under any of these categories may still be granted access to data, if the researcher can provide a compelling argument to the Research Publications Committee.
+CorHealth has only ever provided de-identified and/or aggregate data to researchers affiliated with ICES.

-Researchers interested in a topic requiring de-identified and/or aggregate data from CCN must submit a letter of intent to the Research Publications Committee.
-A standardized template is made available to researchers on CCN's website.
+Researchers interested in a topic requiring de-identified and/or aggregate data from CorHealth must submit a letter of intent to the Research Publications Committee.
+A standardized template is made available to researchers through CorHealth's website.
 The "Letter of Intent to Conduct a Study for Publication" can be made available to the IPC upon request.
-CCN systems allow researchers to search for other letters of intent to find other researchers interested in similar topics, thus facilitating co-authorship.
+CorHealth systems allow researchers to search for other letters of intent to find other researchers interested in similar topics, thus facilitating co-authorship.
 The "Letter of Intent to Conduct a Study for Publication" requires the researcher to identify what data elements are necessary for their study and to summarize their research plan.
-Researchers are required to provide a certificate of approval from a research ethics board upon request from CCN.
-A researcher must prove to the Research and Publications Committee that their research proposal has scientific value and does not compromise any CCN privacy policy, practice, or procedure.
+Researchers are required to provide a certificate of approval from a research ethics board upon request from CorHealth.
+A researcher must prove to the Research and Publications Committee that their research proposal has scientific value and does not compromise any CorHealth privacy policy, practice, or procedure.
 If the Research and Publications Committee finds the proposal to be without scientific merit or ethical integrity, the proposal will be denied.

-Personal health information will be aggregated or de-identified according to the procedures set out in "Aggregation and De-Identification of Record Level Data".
+Personal health information will be aggregated or de-identified according to the procedures set out in the policy, "Aggregation and De-Identification of Record Level Data".